 In April 2018, Novel Drug Solutions, LLC and Eyecare Northwest, PA, (collectively "NDS") filed a lawsuit against the Company in the U.S. District Court of Delaware asserting claims for breach of contract.
 The claims stem from an asset purchase agreement between the Company and NDS entered into in 2013.
 In July 2018, NDS filed a first amended complaint which added a claim for fraudulent inducement.
-In July 2018, the Company filed a motion to dismiss certain causes of action found in the complaint.
-A decision on the Company's motion to dismiss has not yet been determined.
-The Company believes the claims are frivolous and has previously and will continue to dispute all claims asserted against it and intend to vigorously defend these allegations.
-Nonetheless, the Company cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.
+In October 2018, the Company filed counterclaims alleging breach of contract and breach of covenant of good faith and fair dealing and named certain individual defendants.
+The lawsuit is currently in the discovery phase.
+The Company believe the claims are meritless and have previously and will continue to dispute all claims asserted against it and intends to vigorously defend against these allegations.
+Nonetheless, the Company cannot predict the eventual outcome of this litigation, it could result in substantial costs, losses and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.